1st Northamptonshire Rifle Volunteer Corps: Gallipoli

 In the early hours of 15 August the battalion transhipped to the destroyers Foxhound and Scourge and ran in to Suvla Bay on the Gallipoli Peninsula, landing from small boats onto the beach.
-At the end of the day it was moved up to support the rest of 162nd Bde, which had been engaged throughout the day.
+At the end of the day it was moved up to support the rest of 162nd Brigade, which had been engaged throughout the day.
 On 17 August the battalion moved into the front line.
-In trench warfare it lost three officers and seven other ranks killed, and three officers and 53 other ranks wounded by the end of August.
+In trench warfare, it lost three officers and seven other ranks killed, and three officers and 53 other ranks wounded by the end of August.

-At the beginning of September the 1/4th Northamptons were transferred to 163rd (Norfolk & Suffolk) Bde in 54th Division, and remained with it until the end of the campaign.
+At the beginning of September the 1/4th Northamptons were transferred to 163rd (Norfolk & Suffolk) Brigade in 54th Division, and remained with it until the end of the campaign.
 This brigade held the Hill 60 sector and the battalion spent its time between that place and 'South Wales Borderers Valley'.
 The trench lines were close together, within hand grenade range, and between 3 September and 30 November the battalion suffered battle casualties of 35 killed and 129 wounded, as well as a large number of sick.
 On 27 November the battalion was due to be withdrawn for a month's rest at Mudros, but torrential rain brought all movement to a halt, followed by freezing conditions, and the battalion was not relieved until 8 December, having suffered further casualties.